kmanu15/kmanu15/README.md

 ## Hi there 👋
 📌 About Me
-* Bachelor's in Economics from the University of Oregon
+* B.S. in Economics, University of Oregon '24
-* 2nd Year Master of Quantitative Economics student @ UCLA
+* Master of Quantitative Economics, UCLA '26
-* Track & Field student-athlete
+* Former Division I Track & Field Athlete (University of Oregon & UCLA)
 * Passionate about leveraging data to drive insights and decision-making

 🚀 What You'll Find Here